klandestino/pindestino/README.md

 ### How do I change the resolution?

 We hardcoded 720p into Pindestino.
 In the future, we would like the resolution to be configurable in the USB stick's app/pindestino.conf.
 However, you can change it, editing the config.txt on the SD card.
 See any Raspbian tutorial for more info.

+### What is the license?

+* GPLv3 for the buildscripts.
+* The R-Kiosk Iceweasel/Firefox extension has it's own license.

 TODO for future releases
 -------------------------